 Windhoek – Namib Desert

 I have received detailed information about the road trip from the operator, Kiboko Adventures, but will not get into details in this post.
-If everything goes as planned, there will be numerous articles after I return home.
+If everything goes as planned, there will be numerous articles after I return home from this safari in Southern Africa.

-I will be picked up at my hotel in Windhoek and transferred to a camp on the edge of the Namib Desert stopping in the dune belt to witness the world’s highest sand dunes.
+I will be picked up at my hotel in Windhoek and transferred to a camp on the edge of the Namib Desert.
+We will make a stop in the dune belt to witness the world’s highest sand dunes.
 There will be hikes to Sossusvlei, Deadvlei and through the Sesriem Canyon, some awesome sights judging from pictures I’ve seen.
 The desert is a World Heritage Site.

 We then leave the desert and drive up north to the coast at Walvis Bay and stay a couple of nights in Swakopmund, a former German colonial town.
 From here we move west and north to the boulders of the Spitzkoppe Mountains.